 The BPD statistically analyzes the energy performance and physical and operational characteristics of real commercial and residential buildings.

-The Buildings Performance Database offers two primary methods to analyze building performance data.
-These are “Explore”, which allows users to browse a single dataset within the BPD, and “Compare”, which allowed users to compare multiple datasets within the BPD side-by-side.
+The Building Performance Database offers two primary methods to analyze building performance data.
+These are “Explore,” which allows users to browse a single dataset within the BPD, and “Compare,” which allowed users to compare multiple datasets within the BPD side by side.

 Users can filter the dataset based on five parameter categories, which can be combined to narrow the display to specific records of interest.
 Your filtered dataset can also be saved, allowing you to retain the data you’ve been working with.

-- Building Systems: Data can be filtered by a variety of different building system types, including lighting, heating, heating fuel, cooling, window glass layers, window glass type, air flow control, wall insulation R-value, wall type and roof & ceiling.
+- Building Systems: Data can be filtered by a variety of different building system types, including lighting, heating, heating fuel, cooling, window glass layers, window glass type, air flow control, wall insulation R-value, wall type, and roof and ceiling.

 The filtered data are displayed as a histogram, scatter plot, and table.
 Each shows the energy performance distribution of the selected buildings in terms of the selected parameter or parameters.

 - Histogram: The histogram displays the data as a bar chart.
 Bars can be defined as specific counts or as a percentage of filtered records.

 - Scatter Plot: Displays the data as a scatter plot, with X and Y axes selected by the user.

 - Table: Displays summary statistical data for a given parameter, grouped by additional parameters.